-Collectively, council members should bring a range of personal skills and experience to add value to the St Mary's College School Advisory Council in accordance with the requirements under Section 0: The role of individual council members in this Terms of Reference.
+Collectively, council members should bring a range of personal skills and experience to add value to the St Mary's College School Advisory Council in accordance with the requirements under Section Error!
+Reference source not found.: The role of individual council members in this Terms of Reference.